xDazld/MSOE-Coding-Standard/README.md

 You should now be setup for coding in Java and JavaFX at MSOE.

 You may also optionally want to setup Google's [Error Prone](https://errorprone.info/docs/installation#:\~:text=IntelliJ%20IDEA,is%20NOT%20selected.).

+If writing code in Word or PowerPoint, you might want to have [JetBrains Mono](https://www.jetbrains.com/lp/mono/#how-to-install) available.